oddstream/gosol/README.md

 * Suits are listed in alphabetic order: Club, Diamond, Heart, Spade

-* Cards changing between face down and face up is called FLIPPING.
+* Cards changing between face down and face up is called FLIPPING

 * The user never moves or flips a face down card, only the dealer can